danielbucket/BucketLab_api/README.md

 BucketLab API is a backend service designed to manage and process data for the BucketLab application.
 It provides a set of RESTful endpoints to handle various operations such as user management and storage, inter-user communications.
 This api can be deployed on virtually any arm64 computer with an installed Docker deamon.
-It was built on a RaspberryPi 5, where it is also currently deployed.
+It was built on a macBook, but it is live-served from from an active RaspberryPi 5 deployment that houses a containerized instance of the BucketLab Empire.
+Baby steps.
+One empirical baby-step at a time.

 ## Features
 - User authentication and authorization